Articles, blogs, whitepapers, webinars, and other resources to Learn In-demand IT Skills

 A place to improve knowledge and learn new and In-demand IT skills for career launch, promotion, higher pay scale, and career switch.

-Let’s start with a rule of thumb: If you’ve got everything under control, then alarms should be going off everywhere.
-It’s a red flag.
+Let’s start with a rule of thumb: If you’ve feel as though everything is under control, there's likely an alarm going off somewhere.

-The benefits of getting it right are quite rewarding.
-By getting your prioritization process repeatedly right, you gain and increase clarity and alignment of your teams around strategic goals, remove doubts and prevent decision paralysis and dilemmas for the operations team when faced with new scenarios.
-It will also increase the success rate of your strategic projects, and above all, build a culture of executors and “trigger pullers.”
+The benefits of aligning your priorities correctly are quite rewarding.
+By repeatedly deciding on the correct priority, your entire organization achieve clarity, growth and team alignment around the highest strategic goals.
+Correctly establishing your priorities can also increase the success rate of your strategic projects, and above all, build a culture of executors and “trigger pullers.”

-The problem is prioritizing and ranking projects is not easy.
-It’s one of the biggest challenges you will face as a leader.
-However, complementing your team’s expertise with additional leadership training in this area will significantly streamline the process.
-Hence, in this post we will discuss two of the most useful methods of getting prioritization and ranking to get you started.
+Here's the problem: prioritizing and ranking projects is not easy.
+In fact, ranking projects by priority might be one of the biggest challenges you will face as a leader.
+Complementing your team’s expertise with additional leadership training in this area will significantly streamline the process, and help your team reinforce your prioritization needs.
+Hence, in this post we will discuss two of the most useful methods of implementing prioritization and ranking strategies across your organization.

-The criteria have to be based on your strategic goals and values.
-Unless your team has clarity about the organizational goals and values, you won’t drive meaningful progress.
+Your criteria for project prioritization should be based on your strategic goals and values.
+Unless your team can operate with clarity about their organizational goals and values, you won’t drive meaningful progress.
 However, your assessment can start with a basic question for each project: “Should this project be initiated at all?”

 For comparable projects, here are some possible factors you can use to organize and rank them.